Timber Groyne renewal programme, winter 2023/24

 FUNKY FACTS ABOUT POOLE BAY GROYNES

 A total of 29 piles are sunk for a timber groyne, each pile is 10m long and spaced 2.5m apart.
 The King pile (out at sea) is 12.5m long.
 Piles are driven down to the first solid layer of stable substrate/clay.
-Each groyne is between 5m-7.5m deep and roughly 75m in width.
+Each groyne is between 5m-7.5m deep and roughly 75m in length.
 Approximately 225 planks of timber make up a groyne.
-The top 5 rows are generally constructed using new timber; recycled timber is used for the bottom 12-14 rows.
+Generally only the top 5 rows are constructed using new timber; recycled timber is used for the bottom 12-14 rows.
+Timbers unsuitable for re-use on new groynes are recycled for other projects; for example in 2022, for cladding and decking at the Environmental Hub at Durley Chine, and as part of a footbridge created at a flooded wetland scheme in the Tamar Valley AONB, Cornwall.

 All the groyne renewal works will be carried out in accordance with the Marine Management Organisation licence and planning consent.
 Additionally, new tropical hardwood timber used for this project is certified sustainable by the Forestry Stewardship Council (FSC).